Skip to main content

 Inspect and control deployments: list them, show one, stream build logs, cancel a running deploy, or roll back to a previous one (cancel/rollback need --yes).

-Read a deployed app’s runtime logs, or stream them live with --follow.
+Read a deployed app’s runtime logs, or stream them live with --follow (-f).
 Filter with --level, --search, and a time window via --since 1h / --from / --to.
+In follow mode, --interval <secs> sets the poll interval (default 3).

 Databases and storage